DataCueCo/datacue-help/docs/guide/products.md

 Product recommendations are one of the most important components of personalisation.
 Filtering the products you show is essential.

-DataCue make relevant suggestions and increase the probability of purchase by analysing the visitor's activity.
+DataCue makes relevant suggestions and increases the probability of purchase by analysing the visitor's activity.

+**Recommendation Types**

+DataCue supports 6 types of product recommendations for different sections at your website.

 ![](/media/tipos-de-recomendaciones.jpg)

-## Recommendation Types
+## \

-DataCue supports 6 types of product recommendations explained below.\
 \
 **Personalised recommendations**

-Visitor based recommendations take into account the visitor's actions to decide what to show.
+\
+We create personalised recommendations based on the historical behaviour of the visitors at your website.

 **1. Related to you**

-A section of products based on the past visitor's activities and purchases.
-The section updates immediately on every action the visitor takes.
-If this is a new visitor, we show the most popular products in your store.
+We make a selection of products based on the past visitor's activities and purchases.
+The selection updates immediately on every action the visitor does.
+If this he is a new visitor, we will show the most popular products.

 This can be placed on any page **except the product page**.

 **2. Dynamic categories**

-Automatically select the top categories to feature based on the past visitor's activities and purchases.                                          \
+It automatically selects the top categories to feature based on the past visitor's activities and purchases.

+We recommend to add this option to the home page.\
 \
-We recommend to add this option to the home page.

 **3. Recently viewed**

 This option will only appear if the user has already visited your website. \